Barnes vs. Roosevelt libel trial

 The William Barnes vs. Theodore Roosevelt libel trial was a 1915 case between former president Theodore Roosevelt and New York State Republican Party Chairman William Barnes Jr. Barnes sued Roosevelt for libel following Roosevelt's accusations of Barnes's corruption.
 The trial became a high-profile event, and was reported about in newspapers across the country.
-It ended with Roosevelt's acquittal and played a prominent part in ending Barnes' career as a Republican political leader.
+It ended with Roosevelt's acquittal and played a prominent part in ending Barnes's career as a Republican political leader.